How to Georeference Anything

 As you add more control points, the RMSE measures how well these control points fit that particular affine or polynomial equation.

-When you change the transformation method, you’ll see that higher polynomials lowers your RMSE value.
+When you change the transformation method, you’ll see that higher polynomials lower your RMSE value.
 This is because those control points can better fit that equation to mathematically stretch your image into two-dimensional space.
-But when you inspect your image, it warps in areas where you have less control points.
+But when you inspect your image, it warps in areas where you have fewer control points.

 How Georeferencing Works